Three exhibitions 2023,

 www.simonfletcher.org +33 (0) 467 236 528 +33 (0) 623921960

 David Shirreff, formerly with

-The Economist helped to organise an exhibition of my work sponsored by The Economist
+The Economist helped to organise an exhibition of Simon's work sponsored by The Economist

 Travel and work

 For years now I've travelled to learn from other painters and places and have been lucky to know some of the truly great painters as well as having the huge pleasure of discovering new places and cultures.

 I was invited to write my first book in 1994 and this gave me the opportunity of sharing my pleasure and excitement in some ground breaking painters as well as writing about the new and better paints that have become available over the past thirty years.